Lin-Brain-Lab/The-stability-of-the-Siemens-3T-Prisma/0_README.md

-# Stability test of the Siemens Prisma 3T
+# Stability test of the Siemens 3T Prisma and petMRI

 For a detailed description of the process, please refer to the wiki page on the top menu.
 However, monthly averaged stability results for
 (1) Prisma can be checked in: